CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - The `Receipt` class is strictly a data container, it does not perform any calculations or network communication
 - The class constructor has all of the class attributes as its arguments to ensure it can be reconstructed reliably from the server's message payload
 ### Report Class
-- Used by both the `Server` and `EmployeeGUI` to provide a real-time summary of garage performance
+- Used by the `Server` to provide a summary of garage performance
-- Like the `Receipt` class, `Report` is a simply data container that does not perform any calculations or network communication
-- Contains the following attributes, representing key operational metrics of the garage:
-    - Revenue generated this hour
-    - Revenue generated this today
-    - Revenue generated this week
-    - Revenue generated this month
-    - Revenue generated this year
-    - Total revenue earned since system start
-    - Peak hour (hour with highest revenue)
-    - Number of curently parked vehicles
+- Tracks total revenue in any given hour (since creation, within the last year) is a list `hourlyEarnings[]`
+- Tracks total number of cars entered in the same time frame with `hourlyEntries[]`
+- Has attribute for number of cars currently in the garage
+	- Is incremented when a ticket is created, and decremented when a ticket is paid off
 - Includes a `toString()` method used by the `Server` to format the report into a string `Message` payload
+	- `toString()` has parameters for the earliest and latest time generated on the report, so employees can peer into a limited window of the report
 - Depending on how the GUI is implemented, the `EmployeeGUI` either parses the string back into a `Report` object or directly displays the formatted string
 ### Message Class
-- Enables communication between the `Server` and GUI clients (`CustomerGUI` and `EmployeeGUI`), used to send status updates, data payloads, and log messages
+- Enables communication between the `Server` and GUI clients (`CustomerGUI` and `EmployeeGUI`)
 - Contains a type attribute (from the `MessageType` enum) that indicates the purpose of the message
 - Contains attribute for sender `from` which is specified by the `UserType` above
 - The message type helps both the `Server` and the GUI determine how to interpret and respond to the message (e.g., display a success confirmation or error prompt)
-- Includes a text attribute, which stores the actual human-readable message content or payload string (e.g., a receipt, report, or feedback message)
+- Includes a text attribute, which stores command sub-typing, and the actual human-readable message content or payload string (e.g., a receipt, report, or feedback message)
-- Includes a timestamp attribute that records when the message was created, set automatically at initialization
 - Common methods include:
     - `getText()`: Returns the message content
     - `getType()`: Returns the message type
-    - `getTimestamp()`: Returns the time the message was created
     - `getSender()`: Returns the message sender
-    - `getReciever()`: Returns the message recipient
 ### MessageType Enum
 - `Success`: Indicates that the user's action was successfully completed (e.g., payment processed, ticket generated)
 - `Fail`: Indicates that the user's action could not be completed (e.g., garage full, invalid ticket ID)